linyimin-bupt/shell-learning/docs/Part-4-Commands/Chapter-12-filtera-commandsand-program.md

 - sort

-File sort utility,often use as a filter in a pipe
+File sort utility,often use as a filter in a pipe.This command sorts a text stream or file forwards or backwards,or according to the various keys or character positions.Using the -m option.It merges  presorted inout files.

+- uniq

+This filter removes duplicate lines from a sroted file.It is often seen in a pipe coupled with `sort`.